 - Maximum – 15 Devices

-Device TYPE restriction is the policy to restrict or block devices based following category:
+Device TYPE restriction is the policy to restrict or block devices based following categories.

-- Platform of the device (iOS, Android, Windows, MacOS)
+- The platform of the device (iOS, Android, Windows, macOS)

 - Ownership of the device (Personal, Corporate)